-This course will allow students to qualify for the basic amateur radio operator certificate and be able to operate two-way radios across the amateur radio bands.
+This course will allow students to qualify for the basic amateur radio operator certificate and be able to operate two-way radios on the amateur radio bands.

 We have adopted a comprehensive 352-page COAX Publications textbook, “Canadian Amateur Radio Basic Qualification Study Guide”.
 Each student will receive a personal copy on the first night of the course.
 After the course is over, it will make a great addition to your reference library!
 Our reviewer noted that this book is: